jaecktec/cf-mysql-plugin/README.md

 ### Obtaining credentials

-cf-mysql-plugin creates a service key called 'cf-mysql' to obtain credentials.
+cf-psql-plugin creates a service key called 'cf-psql' to obtain credentials.
 It no longer retrieves credentials from application environment variables, because with the introduction of [CredHub](https://github.com/cloudfoundry-incubator/credhub/blob/master/docs/secure-service-credentials.md), service brokers can decide to return a CredHub reference instead.

 The service key is currently not deleted after closing the connection.
 It can be deleted by running:

 ```
-cf delete-service-key service-instance-name cf-mysql
+cf delete-service-key service-instance-name cf-psql
 ```

 A started application instance is still required in the current space for setting up an SSH tunnel.
 If you don't